The club is to be known as ‘The Flying Tin Cans’.

 v) Revocation of membership can only be made as a majority definition by the Board of Directors

-vi) If it is considered by the Board of Directors (BoD) that the granting or renewal of membership would be detrimental to the aims and objectives of the group, by virtue of conduct or character likely to bring
+vi) If it is considered by the Board of Directors (BoD) that the granting or renewal of membership would be detrimental to the aims and objectives of the club, by virtue of conduct or character likely to bring

 entitled to refuse or withdraw such membership.
 This will be reviewed with the member before a